-- Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses.
+- Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses and teas test scores.
 Additional points are considered for certified applicants with documented patient care experience, completion of one of the following PD courses with a B or higher; PD 121, PD 122, PD 123, PD 124, PD 125, PD 126, PD 127, or PD 129 and completion of ALL pre-requisite classes taken at Butler Community College.

 - Acknowledging Acceptance: Selected applicants are given a specified time period to accept their position in the class.
 If any of the first accepted group of students do not accept, or accept and withdraw prior to the beginning of class, the vacancy created will be offered to the next highest ranked applicant up to a maximum of 56 students.

 Applicants who are not selected for admission are asked to communicate in writing their desire to reapply for the next class to the Nursing Department prior to the May 20 and September 20 deadlines.
 Files of applicants who do not communicate their desire to reapply will be deleted.

 Nursing at the Associate Degree level involves the provision of direct care for individuals and is characterized by the application of verified knowledge in the skillful performance of nursing functions.
 Therefore, in order to be considered for admission or to be retained in the program after admission, all applicants should possess;